HamiltonLabUT/audiometry/README.md

 To run, this assumes you have a directory with .xml files that were exported from the Otoaccess software.
 Ours are named `[subj_id]_[date]_audiometry.xml`.
 If you name them this way, the function `main()` will show the subject ID as the title of each subplot.

-The function `parse_audiometry()` takes in an xml file and outputs a dictionary `audiometry` that is organized by ear ('Left' and 'Right').
+The function `parse_audiometry()` takes in an xml file and outputs a dictionary `audiogram` that is organized by ear ('Left' and 'Right').
 Each side contains another dictionary with the frequency of pure tones played and the measured thresholds in dB HL.
 For example:

 ```
 >>> from audiometry import parse_audiometry